 as $k\to\infty$.
-The observation implies that the exponent of $W_1$ in \eqref{eq:Cor-Tal-W1} cannot be replaced by any smaller number that $1$.
+This observation implies that the exponent of $W_1$ in~\eqref{eq:Cor-Tal-W1} cannot be replaced by any smaller number than $1$.
 It is natural to expect that the sharp exponent would be 1.
-Note that if one shows \eqref{eq:Cor-Tal-W1} with the exponent 1, then the $W_1$-stability for the LSI with the sharp exponent 2 can be obtained by the proof of \cite{Indrei2018a}, as expected in Remark \ref{rmk:lsi-sharp-w1}. \end{remark}
+Note that if one shows~\eqref{eq:Cor-Tal-W1} with the exponent 1, then $W_1$--stability for the LSI with the sharp exponent 2 can be obtained by the proof of~\cite{Indrei2018a}, as expected in Remark~\ref{rmk:lsi-sharp-w1}. \end{remark}